 The world is composed of two countries, denoted H (Home) and F (Foreign).
 There are respectively n and 1 - n households in each of these countries.
-In the following, I will focus on the agents in the Home country.2 where E_t denotes the expectations at time t, and β is the discount factor.
-The functional forms are as follows:
+In the following, I will focus on the agents in the Home country.

 Households get utility from private consumption and government expenditures (respectively c and G), but disutility from work (l), and therefore a household's utility is given by: